corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/node/collaborative-recovery/ledger-recovery/privacy.md

 {{< /note >}}

 `senderRecordedTimestamp` is in a separate header object, and is treated as the authenticated additional data in the AES-GCM encryption.
-This allows it to be public, which is necessary as the receiver node needs to read it without having access to the encryption key.
+This allows it to be public, which is necessary to allow the receiver node to read it without having access to the encryption key.
 It also gives a guarantee to the original sender during recovery that it has not been tampered with.